 Boasting over three miles of lights, Southern Lights continues to grow and improve each year, adding additional holiday displays along the driven route and expanding its Holiday Festival attractions to enjoy on foot.

 After driving through the lights, guests are invited to park and enjoy the attractions in the park’s interior, which are designed to entertain every member of the family-from local crafts, model trains and mini train rides, visits with Santa, to the ever popular exotic petting zoo.
-These additional Holiday Festival attractions are open every night except November 22 and December 24-31.
+These additional Holiday Festival attractions are open Nov.
+29 – Dec.
+23.

 FREQUENTLY ASKED SOUTHERN LIGHTS QUESTIONS